-Early accounts describe the study area as a rich land with abundant fresh water and marine resources (Section 4.2).
-In Section 3.7, Handy describes Niumalu Ahupua'a in the mid-twentieth century as having among the best fishing grounds on the island of Kaua'i.
+Early accounts describe the study area as a rich land with abundant fresh water and marine resources.
+Niumalu Ahupua'a in the mid-twentieth century was described as having some of the best fishing grounds on the island of Kaua'i.
 Inhabitants of the study area fished the reefs, farmed fishponds, and utilized the many freshwater streams and rivers flowing seaward from Kilohana not only for lo'i cultivation, but for fishing.
-During the sugar cane plantation era, which began in the 1830s in Kaua'i, fresh water was utilized to support the largest industry that drove the economy of the Project area at the time.
-Within the Project area, Grove Farm Plantation diverted freshwater streams to build reservoirs and ditches that supported the life and daily activities of the plantation.
-The literature and consultations with residents of the study area suggest that since the mid-nineteenth century, demands of population increase and its associated development have negatively affected the health and quality of these water systems.
+During the sugar cane plantation era, which began in the 1830s in Kaua'i, freshwater was utilized to support the largest industry driving the economy of the project area at the time.
+Nearby the project area, Grove Farm Plantation diverted freshwater streams to build reservoirs and ditches supporting the life and daily activities of the plantation.
+The literature and previous consultations with residents of the study area suggest that since the midnineteenth century, demands of population increase and its associated development have negatively affected the health and quality of these water systems.